spookylukey/django-htmx-patterns/inline_partials.rst

-security issue — the same security concerns as mentioned above apply, but more so, since we are now giving the client direct and complete control over which block gets rendered, and they can choose from any in the template (if they know name, and we should assume they do).
+security issue — the same security concerns as mentioned above apply, but more so, since we are now giving the client direct and complete control over which block gets rendered, and they can choose from any in the template (if they know the name, and we should assume they do).
 The same mitigation techniques can be used, however, so in most cases this wouldn’t put me off the pattern.